navidcy/navidcy.github.io/outreach.md

     </audio>
 </figure>

-One other day we chatted a bit about tides:
+An other day we chatted a bit about tides:

 <figure>
     <figcaption>ABC South East NSW, Breakfast with Simon Lauder, 28 July 2021</figcaption>